Nuclei-Software/nuclei-sdk/doc/source/design/soc/evalsoc.rst

     Nuclei DemoSoC is now removed in 0.5.0 release, and please use evalsoc now.

-Nuclei Eval SoC is an evaluation FPGA SoC from Nuclei for customer to evaluate Nuclei RISC-V Process Core.
+Nuclei Eval SoC is an evaluation FPGA SoC from Nuclei for customer to evaluate Nuclei RISC-V Process Core, and it is a successor for Demo SoC.

 .. _design_soc_evalsoc_overview: